jvxis/node-status/README.md

    UMBREL_PATH = "/path/to/umbrel/scripts/"  - Path to Umbrel app for Umbrel users only

 ## Only for Bitcoin Core Running on Another machine
-7. Open the file `node-status.py` and fill out with your Bitcoind credentials
+7. Open the file `node-status.config` and fill out with your Bitcoind credentials

    BITCOIN_RPC_USER = 'YOUR_BITCOIN_RPCUSER'